History of Johannesburg: Society

 The railway line and goods yards were just north of these slum areas.
 On 19 February 1896 there was a great dynamite explosion in the railway goods yard at Braamfontein.
 55 tons of dynamite had been left in the blazing sun and was detonated by the impact of a shunting engine.
 The explosion left a crater 250 feet long, 60 feet wide and 30 feet deep.
 At least 78 people were killed and 1500 injured.
 The government made another effort to separate the burghers from the non-whites by allowing them to become tenants in the newer suburb called Vrededorp.
-The suburbs was opened to white who could acquire the stands on leasehold for a mere two shillings and sixpence a month.
+The suburbs was opened to whites who could acquire the stands on leasehold for a mere two shillings and sixpence a month.
 Many whites took up the offer and then sublet the stands to Indians for five shillings a month.

 On the mines living conditions were harsh and alienating, particularly for the Africans who lived in large compounds.
 They were placed in bunk houses, which were overcrowded and cold in winter, where food was tedious and not abundant and where pulmonary disease was rife.
 White miners lived differently, though not in overwhelming comfort.

 Hohenheim was the first of the Parktown mansions when completed in 1894.